JumaJuiceTime/CairnHack/adventures/conversions/falkrest-abbey.md

 ### 9 Columbarium of the Knights
 #### Pillaging the remaining tombstones
-- A character takes 1d4 WIL damage for each tombstone pillaged, which lasts while inside the abbey.
+- A character takes 1d4 PRS damage for each tombstone pillaged, which lasts while inside the abbey.

 ### 10 West Corridor
 (as written)

 ### 11 Dark Antechamber
 #### Upon entering
-- Save DEX or have your torches, candles, etc be extinguished by a gust of icy wind.
+- Save AGL or have your torches, candles, etc be extinguished by a gust of icy wind.

 ### 12 the Abbot’s Sepulchre
 #### Unnatural darkness
 - Dims all non-holy sources of light.
 Attacks are impaired within the darkness.

 #### Robbing the Corps
-- Make a DEX save to not wake the Abbot for each item you take.
+- Make a AGL save to not wake the Abbot for each item you take.

 #### Fleeing the Abbot
 - Never pursues.
 Sits back on throne and resumes brooding: heals 1 STR per turn.